Battle of Arafura Sea

-The Battle of Arafura Sea (Pertempuran Laut Aru), also known as the Battle of Vlakke Hoek (Slag bij Vlakke Hoek), was a naval battle in the Vlakke Hoek Bay (Etna Bay) of the Arafura Sea in Western New Guinea on 15 January 1962, between Indonesia and the Netherlands.
-The battle stopped an attempt by the Indonesian Navy to land 150 soldiers in Kaimana in Dutch New Guinea for sabotage and to incite the local population against the Dutch government.
-Commodore Yos Sudarso was in charge of the operation at sea, while Colonel Murshid commanded the infiltrators.
+The Battle of Arafura Sea (Pertempuran Laut Aru), also known as the Battle of Vlakke Hoek (Slag bij Vlakke Hoek), was a naval battle in the Arafura Sea near Etna Bay in Western New Guinea on 15 January 1962, between Indonesia and the Netherlands.
+The battle is commemorated in Indonesia with a national day of remembrance, and the engagement remains the last official naval battle of the Royal Netherlands Navy.